Motor Vehicle Deductions Guide for 2017

-Motor Vehicle deductions have changed for the 2016 Tax Year
+Motor Vehicle deductions for the 2017 Tax Year

 If you are claiming a deduction for using your own car (including a car you lease or hire), it is treated as a car expense.